techidaily/site-games-able/source/_posts/how-to-rectify-silence-or-distortion-in-xbox-audio.md

 ## 4\.
 Reset Your Xbox

- You can attempt to[reset your Xbox One or Series X|S](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) if none of the previous methods were successful.
+ You can attempt to [reset your Xbox One or Series X|S](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) if none of the previous methods were successful.
 You have the option of doing a soft or hard reset.
 A soft reset is another name for restarting your console.

  On the other hand, a hard reset is when you perform a power cycle on your console.
 This is how you can power cycle your Xbox console: